hadriann/utils/vim.md

+npm WARN exec The following package was not found and will be installed: prettier@2.7.1

 # Vim tips

 ## Productivity

-Search for files: `C-p`.
+Search for files: `C-p`

-Find in files: `:Ack PATTERN`.
+Find in files: `:Ack PATTERN`

-Find and replace in file: `:%s/FIND/REPLACE/gc`.
+Find and replace in file: `:%s/FIND/REPLACE/gc`

-Comment out line: `gcc`.
+Comment out line: `gcc`

-Comment out selection or movement: `gc`.
+Comment out selection or movement: `gc`

-Change surrounding " to ': `cs"'`.
+Change surrounding " to ': `cs"'`

-Delete surrounding ": `ds"`.
+Delete surrounding ": `ds"`

+Cycle between current file and last edited file: `C-^`

+Find and edit some file anywhere in ./src: `:e src/**/somefile`

 ## For your comfort